golang/website/_content/doc/modules/gomod-ref.md

 ## Example {#example}

-A go.mod file includes directives shown in the following example.
-These are described in this topic.
+A go.mod file includes directives as shown in the following example.
+These are described elsewhere in this topic.

 ```
 module example.com/mymodule